Early Learning Resource Center Region 17

 Important information for our providers and families:

-- Families needing to enroll their children with an open provider should contact the ELRC.
+- Families needing to change their child care provider should contact the ELRC.
 An online provider search may be found at findchildcare.pa.gov.

 Please review recent announcements from the Office of Child Development and Early Learning (OCDEL) and contact our office with questions: